Altinity/clickhouse-backup/ReadMe.md

 - Optional query argument `schema` works the same as the `--schema` CLI argument (backup schema only).
 - Optional query argument `rbac` works the same as the `--rbac` CLI argument (backup RBAC).
 - Optional query argument `configs` works the same as the `--configs` CLI argument (backup configs).
-- Optional query argument `callback` allow pass callback URL which will call with POST with `application/json` with payload `{"status":"error|success","error":"not empty when error happens"}`.
+- Optional query argument `callback` allow pass callback URL which will call with POST with `application/json` with payload `{"status":"error|success","error":"not empty when error happens", "operation_id" : "<random_uuid>"}`.
 - Additional example: `curl -s 'localhost:7171/backup/create?table=default.billing&name=billing_test' -X POST`

 Note: this operation is asynchronous, so the API will return once the operation has started.